Quién te cantará

 Quién te cantará (Spanish for 'Who will sing to you') is a 2018 Spanish-French drama film written and directed by Carlos Vermut, starring Najwa Nimri and Eva Llorach.

 The film was nominated for seven Goya Awards with Llorach winning the award for Best New Actress.

+Plot

+When Lila, a celebrity singer with amnesia forgets how to act, a superfan named Violeta steps in to teach Lila how to be Lila once again.

 Cast

 Production

 A Spain-France co-production by Apache Films, Áralan Films and Les Films du Worso, the film also had the participation of TVE, Canal Sur and Vodafone, and support from ICAA, ICO and Junta de Andalucía.
 Shooting locations included the provinces of Cádiz and Málaga.

+Release

+The film was presented at the 2018 Toronto International Film Festival.
+It was also showcased at the 66th San Sebastián International Film Festival later in the month.
+It was released theatrically in Spain on 26 October 2018.